mikael-ros/minecraft-on-marp/readme.md

 ### Using the theme as an iteration zero
 Follow the common steps.
 You won't need to do more :)

+You can however, optionally, remove/change the .gitgnore to let you upload the exported textures.
+Please consult the proper terms of service of GitHub and the laws of your country as to wheter you can actually do this.

 ### Into existing project
 > Note! this theme will likely not work very well together with others.